Our Passionist Cloister

-Young people who are more familiar with cloistered Nuns of other traditions, are often confused about the cloister of Passionist Nuns (which is constitutional enclosure).
+Young people who are more familiar with cloistered Nuns of other traditions, are often confused about the cloister of Passionist Nuns.
 They do not realize that within the Church there are different types of cloister.
 All are to be given equal respect and merit, because they are approved and blessed by the Church.

 Father Ravasi explains how St. Paul of the Cross envisioned the Passionist Nuns as contemplatives yet missionaries of the Crucified One.
 They were living a strict enclosure yet at the same time, sharing the fruits of the contemplation of their Crucified Bridegroom.